apolvm/anapatricia.github.io/index.md

 ## About My Project

-The topic that was suggested by my mentor for my project is modeling species distributions from remotely sensed data and inferring unseen links in pollination networks.
+The topic that we will be working on this summer is modeling species distributions from remotely sensed data and inferring unseen links in pollination networks.
+More details about it will be posted as we progress with our project together.

 [My Final Report](files/finalreport.pdf)